A Second-Order Optical Butterworth Fabry-P\'erot Filter: Experimental Performance

 \section{Experimental Performance}

 With the mount shown in Fig.~\ref{fig:Pol2ndScheme}(b), we can vary the cavity length by orders of magnitude.
 The curved mirror and the thickness of the waveplate limit the maximum FSR to $\sim$120~GHz, while the FSR can be arbitrarily small up to the cavity stability limits imposed by the mirror curvature.
-For our demonstration, we assemble a $\mathcal{F}=45$ second-order filter with a width of $2.68(1)~\mathrm{GHz}$.
-For this filter, the maximum possible suppression is $(2\mathcal{F}/\pi)^4\sim1.3\times10^5=58~\mathrm{dB}$.
+For our demonstration, we assemble a second-order filter with a width of $\kappa=2\pi\times2.68(1)~\mathrm{GHz}$ ($\text{finesse}=45$).
+For this filter, the maximum possible suppression is $(2\times\mathrm{finesse}/\pi)^4\sim6.7\times10^5=58~\mathrm{dB}$.
 As shown in Fig.~\ref{fig:TransmissionData}, we have obtained an ideal second-order filter until imperfect mode-matching causes the higher-order transverse mode to appear at around 10~GHz detuning.

+The filter has an insertion loss of 2.2(1) dB, which is set by the combination of multiple loss factors, including the fiber coupling, mode matching, isolator transmission, and dielectric loss from the cavity mirror.
+These factors are technical limitations and can be individually and simultaneously improved upon in future iterations of this filter.
+The fundamental limit on the peak transmission is $100\%$.

+The maximum suppression is measured to be $43~\mathrm{dB}$, bounded by the rejection limit of the IO-3-780-HP isolator rather than the resonator finesse.
+The maximum suppresion is seen around 15~Ghz detuning (as seen in Fig.~\ref{fig:TransmissionData}~inset~(a)) due to the combined effects of interference between different spatial modes and the insufficient polarization extinction ratio of the PBS within the isolator.
+In the next generation of filters, we plan to use a 50dB extinction-ratio PBS (UFPBS10A) to determine the exact scaling and better distinguish the two effects.

-The maximum suppression at $\mathrm{FSR}/2$ detuning is measured to be $43~\mathrm{dB}$, bounded by the rejection limit of the IO-3-780-HP isolator rather than the resonator finesse.
-The behavior near resonance is well described as an ideal second-order filter, with the first deviation occurring around 3~GHz, resulting from imperfect mode matching that excites higher-order transverse modes.
+The behavior near resonance is well described as an ideal second-order filter, with the first deviation occurring around 3~GHz (as seen in Fig.~\ref{fig:TransmissionData}~inset~(b)), resulting from imperfect mode matching that excites higher-order transverse modes.
 Precise alignment allowed us to completely suppress coupling to the TEM$_{10}$ and TEM$_{01}$ modes, but suppressing higher-order modes would require further beam \emph{shaping} and, in practice, allow transmission at the $6\times10^{-4}$ level at 10~GHz detuning.